Sproutmation/windows-setup/windows_setup.md

 - [ ] Add app into Startup apps

 ## Desktop
-- [ ] Add app shortcut to desktop
+- [ ] Add app shortcut to desktop, run `shell:startup` to open the startup folder and add the shortcut

-## BIOS
+## Set to automatically turn on the machine when power on
-- [ ] Set to automatically turn on the machine when power on
+- [ ] Go to BIOS > Chipset > PCH-IO Configuration > State After G3, set to `S0 State`